mcp-rune 0.107.0

 No argsLists all workflows

-{ goal: 'catch-up' }Searches by title/description/tags
+{ goal: 'project tasks' }Searches by title/description/tags, returns best match

 { tag: 'demo' }Filters by tag